Butano State Park

 Ben Ries Campground’s 39 family sites have tables, food lockers and fire rings.
 The 21 drive-in sites can accommodate various sizes of trailers, campers and motorhomes, up to 24 feet.
 The 18 tent camping sites are “walk-in” and require carrying gear 20 to 50 yards from the parking area.
 Restrooms with flush toilets (but no showers) are nearby.
 All campsites can be reserved by calling 800-444-7275 or going online.

 In addition, the park offers eight trail campsites for backpackers.
 These are 5.5 miles from the park entrance.
 Reservations can be made by calling 831-338-8861, Monday through Friday, 9 a.m. to 5 p.m.
 Pit toilets are available.
 Bring drinking water.
 Campfires and dogs are not allowed; please use only gas or backpack stoves.
+Go online to learn more about trail camps.

 The Ben Ries Campground is open April 1 to Nov.
-30. The Trail camp is open May 1 to Oct.
+30. The trail camp is open May 1 to Oct.
 31.

 View the Ben Reis Campground Map here.